ssardina/pynbl/README.md

 ## Other similar systems

-* [Rscript repo](https://github.com/jgalowe/euRobasketAu?organization=jgalowe&organization=jgalowe) that I use right now if it is of any use to you:
+* [euRobasketAu](https://github.com/jgalowe/euRobasketAu?organization=jgalowe&organization=jgalowe): a collection of R scripts to  scrape game data from [fibalivestats](http://www.fibaorganizer.com/) and calculate _advanced stats_.
+It is an adaptation of a system for European leagues and the system Py-nbl-stats is inspired on.

-It scrapes the data and then converts the raw numbers into _advanced stats_.
+bball_stats.build_game_stints_stats_df(game_id)

 And here is a link to the tableau dashboard (doesn't look very nice, I'm the only person who uses it):